Powered by Dragonfly Energy Graphic

 What Are Watts?

-Power is the rate at which electrical energy is transferred in a circuit and is measured in watts.
+Watts are the unit of measure of power and are represented by the letter “W” in electrical equations.
+Power is the rate at which electrical energy is transferred in a circuit.
 In electrical equations, the letter “P” represents power.

 Power is a little harder to explain using the water analogy.
 With a hose, you can increase the power by either increasing the amount of water coming out or increasing the water’s pressure coming out.
 In an electrical system, you can increase the power by increasing the current or increasing the voltage.